 The Controls in each house are connected together at the FNET Terminal Connectors as shown below.
-To see where the FNET Terminal Connectors are located on the I/O Board see Figure 40.
 Use only Twisted Pair Wire (Chore-Time Part No. 42208).
-The Interface Box can be wired in anywhere either at the beginning of your string, at the end, or between Controls; but not to more than one Control as shown in the Figure 47. below.
+The Interface Box can be wired in anywhere either at the beginning of your string, at the end, or between Controls; but not to more than one Control as shown in the Figure 46. below.